soixantecircuits/piano/README.md

 # To Do

 - Support accentuation.
-- Support modifier (maj, alt, ctrl/cmd).
+- Support modifier (shift, alt, ctrl/cmd).
 - Add nice style and animation.
 - Make sure keys are still visible when someone has its finger on it (cf. Android/iOS keyboards).
 - Support hammer.js and/or other touch events librarie.